Basketball Defenses - Selecting Your Half-Court Defense(s)By Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 Dave Robbins Circle Defense...
 Coach Dave Robbins' Circle zone defense (2-3 and 1-2-2 zones).

-Buzz - Twilight Zone - Defense... a new way of playing the 2-3 zone defense... playing the passing lanes.
+Buzz, Twilight Zone Defense... a novel way of playing the 2-3 zone defense by playing in the passing lanes.

 1-2-2 and 3-2 Zone Defenses... with the 1-2-2, pressure the ball on the outside arc, allow for some trapping, but you leave the high post, middle of the paint, and corners open.
 Close the high post by adjusting and switching to a 3-2 zone.

-Amoeba Defense... a gambling, surprise tactic zone defense that can get you steals and turnovers.
+Amoeba Defense... a gambling, surprise tactic zone defense.

 SWARM Defense... ball pressure, stopping the dribble, circle rotation from coach Wayne Walters.

-Point-Zone Defense... get pressure on the ball, protect the paint, confuse the offense.
+Point-Zone Defense... pressure the ball, protect the paint, confuse the offense.

 Defense for the Last Few Seconds of the Game... defensive strategies for the end of a close game.

 Match-up zone is a "combination" defense, combining elements of man-to-man defense (on-ball), and zone defense (away from the ball).
-This is a zone defense that acts a lot like a good man-to-man defense, remembering that good man-to-man helpside defense looks like a zone away from the ball.
-The on-ball defender closes-out and plays tight like in a man-to-man.
+This is a zone defense that acts a lot like a man-to-man defense.
+The on-ball defender closes-out and pressures the ball.
 The zone away from the ball resembles man-to-man "help-side" defense.
-The match-up zones have specific rotations and assignment rules.
-You may confuse the offense by changing your starting defensive set, and they may not be certain if you are in a man or zone defense.
+Match-up zones have specific rotations and assignment rules.
+You can confuse the offense by changing your starting defensive set.
+The opponent may be unable to determine if you are in a man or zone defense.

-"Junk" defenses are special defenses designed for specific situations, and you would never base your entire season's defensive scheme on junk defenses.
-But they can be helpful when used from time to time against certain teams.
-Defending a team with superior talent or a star player is always a challenge, and these defenses may help you defend the heart of their offense.
-Some of these defenses include our "triangle defense", the "box-and-1", "diamond-and-1", "triangle-and-2", "inverted triangle-and-2", "1-3 and a chaser", and "3-1 and a chaser".
+"Junk" defenses are defenses designed for special situations, and you would never base your entire season's defensive scheme on junk defenses.
+But they can be helpful in certain situations.
+Defending a team with superior talent or a star player is always a challenge, and a junk defense may help.
+Some of these defenses include the "triangle defense", the "box-and-1", "diamond-and-1", "triangle-and-2", "inverted triangle-and-2", "1-3 and a chaser", and "3-1 and a chaser".